 Having important notifications like incoming messages, emails, and calendars in full view can have some serious repercussions is someone happens to come across them.
 If you want to keep this potential disaster from happening, you'll need to get into the "Notifications" menu within Settings and tap on the toggle next to each app you wish to keep private to disable alerts.

-Additionally, some apps give you the option to receive notifications silently for more private alerts.
+Additionally, some apps give you the option to receive notifications silently.
 To access this, you'll need to get into the app's notification settings by tapping on its name.
-Once inside, hit specific alert elements for the app under the "Categories" section, then hit "Notification style" on the following page and select "Silent" or "Silent and minimized" from the drop-down menu.
+Once inside, hit specific alert elements for the app under the "Categories" section, then select "Silent" on the following page, and toggle "Minimize notifications" on to keep your alerts even more discreet.

 Notifications that appear on your S10's lock screen can also be problematic privacy-wise.
-Proceed to the below menu to access a vital setting, and from there, you'll be presented with several options to choose from depending on your privacy needs.
+To access this vital setting, go to Settings –> Lock screen –> Notifications.

 From there, you have the ability to disable lock screen notifications altogether by tapping the toggle at the top of the screen to turn the feature off.
 If you still want to receive alerts, but in a more secure manner, you can either hide the content of the alert by enabling the "Hide content" toggle, or select "Icons only" from the "View styles" menu.

 Some specialized apps need to access to your S10's notifications to function as they should.
 WhatsRemoved, for example, saves WhatsApp notifications as they arrive to give you the ability to view them in case the sender deletes them.
 Obviously, a majority of apps won't need this level of access to run normally.